Streaming is the future

 Pause here for a second and imagine yourself in your customer’s shoes.

 A consistent and entertaining stream can also help players live vicariously through their friends if they can’t play in the event in person.
 It creates another way for you to reach your customers and connect with them that scales easily, whether or not they can be in your store every day.
+A stream set up can also allow you to do deck tech videos, interviews, box openings, and a bunch of other ways you can use to grow your Magic community and your Twitch channel at the same time.

 If you’re running an LGS in a major metropolitan city, chances are you’re competing against a number of other LGS’s for customers every single day, in addition to all the other possible things your customers may want to spend their hobby money on.

 You need to differentiate your business and stand out.
+Organized play on its own, won’t do that.

 Marketing, branding, social media, customer service.
 All great ways to establish your LGS in the minds of your customers.